Oxid15/cascade/cascade/docs/source/quickstart.rst

 Installation
 ------------
-Install latest version using pip directly from git branch
+Install latest version using pip

 .. code-block:: bash

-    python -m pip install git+https://github.com/oxid15/cascade.git@v0.3.0
+    python -m pip install cascade-ml

 .. note::
-    cascade.utils is installed also, but cannot be used directly.
-If you want to use it import it from cascade first using `from cascade import utils`.
+    `cascade.utils` is installed also, but its requirements are optional and listed in the file `utils_requirements.txt`

 Use cases
 ---------